 The resilience of the ecosystem was also visible through the multiple webinars that were conducted by Startup India during this period on managing crisis response and the over 10,000 views that were received on this.
 To complement this, open interactions with industry leaders were arranged to bridge the information gap between different stakeholders.

 Dedicated efforts like these have borne fruits months after they were efficiently and urgently convened.
-We see that over 50 per cent technology startups have already started seeing their revenues reach pre-COVID levels.
+We see that over 50% technology startups have already started seeing their revenues reach pre-COVID levels.
 According to NASSCOM, the education, healthcare and other digital technology startups have begun showing incredible growth.
-This resurgence was also reflected in the investments with the July-September 2020 quarter seeing $ 14.90 billion investment, up from $ 4.94 billion in the same quarter in 2019.
+This resurgence was also reflected in the investments with the July-September 2020 quarter seeing $14.90 bn investment, up from $4.94 bn in the same quarter in 2019.

 Where does this startup growth lead India in the coming years?
 According to reports, the sustained efforts of all the startup ecosystem stakeholders will ensure that India not only overcomes the adverse impact of COVID-19, but despite it, will have 100 unicorn startups by 2025.
 The UNCTAD recognition is not just a recognition of the way Invest India and Startup India responded to this world-altering event.
 Rather, it is a testament to the collective efforts taken by the ecosystem to ensure India’s growth journey.
 Startup India is proud to work in such an ecosystem and play the facilitating role it does, overcoming challenges and helping the Indian entrepreneur grow.